The Blue Jay Jazz Foundation

 Walker DeVries and Margie Whitten.

-While the Blue Jay Jazz Foundation Board
+The Blue Jay Jazz Foundation Board

 Blue Jay Jazz Directors Chris and Ernie